unilight/R-NET-in-Tensorflow/README.md

 ## Updates and Acknowledgements

+### 17.12.30
+- As some have required recently, I have released a set of trained model weights.
+Details can be found in the Current Results section below.

 ### 17.12.12
 - I'd like to thank _Fan Yang_ for pointing out several bugs when evaluating models.
 First, the model to be evaluated needs to be explicitly specified when executing the `evaluate.py` program.
 See the Usage section below.
 Also, I fixed some problems when loading characters.